-The Sport Management concentration prepares students for careers in interscholastic, intercollegiate, professional, and recreational sports, program directors (recreational and/or fitness), marketing and promotions directors, event managers, facilities directors, corporate sales directors, directors of ticketing and financing, compliance directors, sport retail managers and sales representatives, athletic directors, and other sport related business/ organizations.
+The Sport Management concentration prepares students for careers in interscholastic, intercollegiate, professional, and recreational sports, program directors (recreational and/or fitness), marketing and promotions directors, event managers, facilities directors, corporate sales directors, directors of ticketing and financing, compliance directors, sport retail managers and sales representatives, athletic directors, and other sport related business/organizations.

-The Tourism Management concentration prepares students
+The Tourism Management concentration prepares students for careers in convention and visitors bureaus, chamber of commerce, meeting planners, event coordinators, outfitters, recreation facilities/activities, resorts, tourism associations, destination marketing organizations, conference centers, national ly activity.

-decade; hence, it emphasizes quality teaching and values scholarly activity.
 The college is committed to the development of its students into knowledgeable, caring, responsive and self-directed individuals able to meet the health and human caring needs of a diverse and complex society through change, advocacy and leadership within their communities.